hostspaceng/community-challenge/README.md

 - Monitor Pod CPU and Memory usage: This dashboard is used to monitor the CPU and Memory usage of the applications in the pods in the kubernetes cluster.
 Select the pod in the pod menu and it displays information graphs on it.

   ![alt text](images/image11.png)
-- Kubernetes Deployment metrics: This dashboard returns the number of deployments, the deployments available, each memory and CPU usage of each deployments.
+- Kubernetes Deployment metrics: This dashboard returns the number of deployments, the deployments available, each memory and CPU usage of each deployment.

    ![alt text](images/image12.png)